abhiram-v1/VIZZ/README.md

 ## 📖 Educational Content Explained

 ### Decision Tree Example
-The application uses a simple, relatable example:
+The application uses a simple, relatable example with an optimized, readable visualization:
 - **Question**: "Is it raining?"
   - **If Yes**: "Do we have umbrella?"
     - **If Yes**: "Go out" 🚶
     - **If No**: "Don't go" 🏠
   - **If No**: "Go out" 🚶

+**Visual Features**:
+- Compact node boxes with properly sized text (16px)
+- Clear branch labels (Yes/No) with readable font (18px)
+- Icons sized appropriately (32px) for visual balance
+- All text fits comfortably within diagram elements

 This example teaches:
 - How decision trees ask questions